 5. An Empirical Analysis of the Austrian Business Cycle Theory (Luther & Cohen, 2014)

 Luther & Cohen (2014) faulted Lester & Wolff (2013) for not having tested the ABCT properly.
-L&W (2013) used the FFR as a measure of monetary policy while L&C (2014) opt for the deviation in the FFR from (an estimation of) the natural rate.
+L&W (2013) used the FFR as a measure of monetary policy while L&C (2014) opted for the deviation in the FFR from (an estimation of) the natural rate.
 The latter is a more relevant variable given that ABCT does not predict lower interest rates to cause the business cycle but that a sustained interest rate level below the natural rate would cause the business cycle.
 Thus, L&C (2014) replicate L&W (2013) using the same data and statistical methods.
 They conclude in disfavor of the ABCT.

 They use 2 measures of interest rate gap.
 The first measure uses Selgin et al. (2011) measure of natural rate.
 Selgin et al. (2011), assuming time preference and labor input growth rates are constant, estimate the real natural rate of interest at time t, rtn as the sum of the long-run real natural rate rn, and the difference between the expected year-on-year total factor productivity (TFP) growth rate at time t, E(gt), and the mean year-on-year TFP growth rate g.
 To get the nominal natural rate itn they add the year-on-year inflation rate (πt) calculated from the BEA Personal Consumption Expenditure price index, thus itn=rtn+πt.
 Their market rate comes from the monthly effective FFR.
 The obtained measure of interest rate gap is called productivity gap, hence PGt=FFRt-itn.
 The second measure uses Taylor (1993) neutral policy rate.
 The (nominal) neutral rate can be written as itTR=πt-1+r*+0.5(πt-1-π*)+0.5(yt-1-y*t-1), where πt-1 is the year-over-year inflation rate at time t-1, r* is the long run interest rate, π* is the inflation target, yt-1 is the year-over-year output growth at time t-1, and y*t-1 is potential output growth at time t-1.
 Both r* and π* are assumed to be 2%.
 This neutral rate measure maintains that rates should increase when inflation is above target and/or output growth is above potential.
 The Taylor gap is computed as follows TGt=FFRt-itTR.